g3ngr33n/apparmor-profiles-hardened/README.md

 # Why hardened profiles

 Apparmor is great security module available on the Linux, it offer a simple way to enforce mandatory access control over your application.
-Apparmor is a no brainer if you are looking for a serious security layer, unfortunately it is often missued and basic profiles, made to work out of the box on every distribution are applied, which offer a very low security layer.
+Apparmor is a no brainer if you are looking for a serious security layer.
+Common profiles shipped with apparmor are made to work out of the box, security provided by those are very low to none.

-The cost of hardening your application often require to break / restrict certains functions or features, this is a normal behavior.
-However, as Apparmor is totaly flexible, you have the control of the restriction.

-# Contribution welcome

-If you feel to share, make a PR !
-I will as much as I can take in consideration any request or advise, if you want to convert those profile for your distribution, please do ! if you need help, have question or an issue with those profiles, open an issue on this git.
+# How hardened profiles

+By appling a simple method : The more a profile restrict access and permission of a software (read, write, memory map, link lock, signal...) the less it become possible to exploit bugs/vulnerability to gain access / privilege to the system.

+Let's take the example of a common browser, such as Firefox, a great number of functions / options offered are unknown or not useful for the usage you have of it.
+If disk space, processor or memory wasted by those aren't a major concern, weaken in a best case the security of the system to the total exposure of it is a parameters to be aware of.

+Apparmor give you a the control of what the software can and cannot do beyond his own functionality : it doesn't fix vulnerability but can prevent them to work.

 # Documentation work in progress

-If you are looking for a good documentation on apparmor, you should add the official wiki your bookmark
+If you are looking for a good documentation on apparmor, you should add the official wiki to your bookmark

 [Apparmor documentation](https://gitlab.com/apparmor/apparmor/wikis/Documentation)

 The profiles offered here was made from scratch, the idea behind it is explained here :

 [Profiling by hand]https://gitlab.com/apparmor/apparmor/wikis/Profiling_by_hand)

-I aim to share later on, some of my method to write a minimal restricted profile for apparmor.

 ## Copyright